AnalyticsDojo/rpi-analyticsdojo-com/content/setup/_index.md

 ##Laptop
 When running on your laptop, there are 2 different configuration options that that are possible.

 For most users, managing the analytics environment with Anaconda seems to work quite well.
-Anaconda is a package manager with
+Anaconda is a package manager with detailed instructions for Mac/Windows/Linux users.
+In this clase

 It is also possible to run Docker on your laptop, mirroring the same compute environment that you enjoyed on JupyterHub cloud environment.